Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 She could intuit much of what was going on outside from the play and dance of data in front of her.
 Her mind’s eye saw the shield wall they’d put up, and the savage hail of conventional fire scrabbling against it.
 She could picture their acceleration as the fleet turned and pushed, keeping range on the disruptor-armed war probes.

-Sachi Patel didn’t need to see the battle to know how it was going…and she could already tell it wasn’t going smoothly.
+Sachi Patel didn’t need to see the battle to know how it was going... and she could already tell it wasn’t going smoothly.
 The pressure was piling on in the form of thermal buildup: *Cally’s* computers extrapolated the load curve, both for the ship herself and for the others in the formation.

 It flattened off *just* shy of the yellow line.
 Stayed below the green line if they activated the rate-of-fire limiters, but that was the captain’s call to make, not Patel’s: she fed the information to the bridge.

 Moments later, the lines shifted and adjusted again, moved downwards into the green.
-Some extra party had joined their formation and added their own shields to the wall…
+Some extra party had joined their formation and added their own shields to the wall...

 Right, yes.
 They had an *ally* in this fight, one that was everywhere, doing a little of everything.
 One without which this fight wouldn’t even have been possible.
 One she’d kind of wanted to meet since reading its *Laid Bare* article.
-She felt a certain sense of kinship with anyone who’d done one of those…
+She felt a certain sense of kinship with anyone who’d done one of those...

 Later.
 Right now, they had a fight to win.
 And Sachi Patel had her part to play in it.
 In *ending* the Hunters at last.
 It had been a long time coming.